dapete42/gentoo-openjdk-bin-overlay/README.md

 # openjdk-bin overlay

-This is an overlay for Gentoo which includes binary packages for OpenJDK 10+.
-These packages do not integrate with Gentoo's java support; they just extract official OpenJDK builds to */opt/*.
-They are meant as a stopgap to automatically install a current JDK or JRE until Gentoo officially supports anything beyond Java 8.
+This is an overlay for Gentoo which includes binary packages for OpenJDK 10+ that are not long term support versions.

+Gentoo's official Portage tree contains ebuilds for the long term support versions (currently OpenJDK 11).
+The ebuilds in this overlay are based on these.
+Just as the official ebuilds, these do not integrate with Gentoo's java support; they just extract official OpenJDK builds to */opt/*.

 ## Setting up the overlay using Layman